google/WebFundamentals/src/content/en/android/trusted-web-activity/multi-origin/index.md

 and abandon the checkout.

-TWAs allow developers to validate multiple origins, and the user will remain in full-screen when navigating across those origins.
+Trusted Web Activities allow developers to validate multiple origins, and the user will remain in full-screen when navigating across those origins.
 As with the main domain, the developer must be able to control each validated origin.

 ## Setting up validation for multiple origins
 As in the main origin, the validation is achieved via Digital Asset Links and each domain to be